 For those of you that think that I shouldn't have said anything, I'm going to guess that you have never successfully held control over a classroom of middle school students.
 Once kids realize that basic rules and expectations (like not making crude jokes in class) will not be enforced, order begins to break down quickly.

-It can become a little bit like this.
+It can become a bit like this.

-For those of you that think that I should have come down harder on the John, remember that this was a kid that constantly strove to do that right thing and to be successful.
-I had taught him for nearly three years during which he worked his butt off for me and always did whatever was asked of him.
+For those of you that think that I should have come down harder on the John, remember that this was a kid who constantly strove to do that right thing and to be successful.
+I had taught him for nearly three years, during which he worked his butt off for me and always did whatever was asked of him.
 In my opinion, John had earned a pass for this one; especially since he was joking around with his friend in a way that every guy (and probably a lot of girls) have done for years.

 Pictured: Your mom.